5 Steps to Creating a Delicious DIY Burger Bar

-Last summer, at our annual Canada Day party, I kept the menu simple by creating a DIY burger bar for our guests.
-After hosting the same party for almost a decade, I was looking for a new way to serve our traditional barbecued goods and decided that instead of wowing everyone with fancy fare, I would serve basic burgers and up the ante with a selection of 19 potential toppings for the grilled meat.
+At our backyard barbecue parties, I keep the menu simple by creating a DIY burger bar for our guests.
+After hosting the same type of party for almost a decade, I recently decided on a new way to serve our traditional barbecued goods.
+Instead of wowing everyone with the fancy fare, I serve basic burgers and up the ante with a selection of delicious burger toppings ideas for the grilled meat.
 DIY food bars keep you out of the kitchen and actually at the party.

-The day before the party, I spent a few hours in the kitchen mixing a variety of creations from the condiments in our fridge.
-Then I sliced and diced a few traditional toppings and in no time I was left with a buffet of options for the hotdog and burger bar.
+The day before the party, I spend a few hours in the kitchen mixing a variety of creations from the condiments in our fridge.
+Then I slice and dice a few traditional toppings and in no time I’m left with a buffet of options for the hot dog and DIY burger bar.

-I opted to made the hamburger patties slider-size (2.5oz each), ensuring they were perfect for the little hands at the party (I have nine nieces and nephews), but also small enough that the adults could have more than one, allowing them to experiment with the topping options.
+I usually opt to make the hamburger patties slider-size (2.5 oz each), ensuring they’re perfect for the little hands at the party (I have nine nieces and nephews), but also small enough that the adults can have more than one, allowing them to experiment with the topping options.

-Should you be interested in hosting a similar type of meal, here’s how I did it:
+If you’re interested in hosting a DIY burger bar, here’s how I do it:

-- I made the patties by weighing them so they were all the same size, ensuring they would cook through evenly.
+- I make the patties by weighing them so they’re all the same size, ensuring they cook through evenly.

-- I didn’t add any filler to my burgers – instead I shaped the weighed beef into rounds, and seasoned them liberally with kosher salt and pepper on both sides just before they hit the grill.
+- I don’t add any filler to my burgers – instead I shape the weighed beef into rounds, and season them liberally with kosher salt and pepper on both sides just before they hit the grill.
 Don’t season meat with salt too far in advance, as it will draw out the juices that keep it moist.

-- I used heartier dinner rolls in order to keep the condiments tucked in nicely; slider buns are thin and small, and don’t offer much room for the toppings.
+- I use heartier dinner rolls in order to keep the condiments tucked in nicely; slider buns are thin and small, and don’t offer much room for the toppings.

-- Because I had 48 buns, plus an additional 15 rolls for the hot dogs, I didn’t have the space or time to butter and toast them all, but I would have liked to.
+- Because I can sometimes have 48 buns, plus an additional 15 rolls for hot dogs, I don’t have space or time to butter and toast them all, but I recommend it.
 Lightly buttered and toasted buns provide a barrier between the condiments and bread and the extra step keeps the buns from turning soggy.

-- While I prepped the condiments one day in advance, most of the sauces could have been made several days in advance, if you prefer.
+- While I prep the condiments one day in advance, most of the sauces can be made several days in advance, if you prefer.

-Here’s a list of what I included on my burger bar:
+Here’s a list of DIY burger bar topping ideas:

 - Sliced red onion